spiffe/spiffe/standards/SPIFFE_Federation.md

 ![A diagram illustrating the relationships between Alice, Bob, and `spiffyhost.com`](https://raw.githubusercontent.com/evan2645/spiffe/2c6d5bd6c9b7e8aafc01ec577e7be53242e18e06/standards/img/spiffe_federation_spiffyhost_example.png)
 *Figure 5: A diagram illustrating the relationships between Alice, Bob, and `spiffyhost.com`.*

-If Bob’s control plane implicitly gets the trust domain name from the URL, this would then allow Alice to impersonate the trust domain spiffyhost.com!
+If Bob’s control plane implicitly gets the trust domain name from the URL, this would then allow Alice to impersonate the trust domain `spiffyhost.com`!

 Additionally, the Endpoint Profile cannot be inferred from the URL.
 Both `https_web` and `https_spiffe` use normal HTTPS URLs with the same requirements.
 There is no secure method to distinguish them.
 It is also insufficient to attempt `https_web` and fall back to `https_spiffe`, or vice versa, for similar reasons as outlined above: the ability to host a file with Web PKI at a particular HTTPS endpoint is not equivalent from a security perspective to the ability to host it with a valid SPIFFE SVID.

 ### 7.3.
 Preserving the `<Trust Domain, Bundle>` Binding
 When authenticating an SVID, the verifier must use only the bundle for the trust domain the SPIFFE ID resides in.
 If we simply pooled all the bundles and accepted an SVID as long as it validates against some bundle, then trust domains could easily impersonate each other’s identities.
 Another way to say this is that bundles are scoped to a particular trust domain.

-Since bundles are not self-describing in terms of trust domain and are also self-issued, it is critical that the binding between trust domain name and bundle endpoint, configured as part of a SPIFFE federation relationship, is then translated to a binding between trust domain name and bundle when bundles are stored and disseminated.
+Since bundles are not self-describing in terms of trust domain and are also self-issued, it is critical that the binding between trust domain name and bundle endpoint, configured as part of a SPIFFE Federation relationship, is then translated to a binding between trust domain name and bundle when bundles are stored and disseminated.
 This requirement is unlike traditional Web PKI where a single root certificate store is used to validate all certificates, regardless of which CA system actually issued the certificate being validated.

 ### 7.4.
 Trustworthiness of the Bundle Endpoint Server
 The trustworthiness and integrity of a bundle endpoint server is essential in ensuring the security of the trust domain that the bundle represents.
 This includes not just the bundle endpoint server itself, but also the platform on which it runs, as well as any entity with administrative control over it or its platform.